hapax/hapax.github.io/assets/giant-ants.md

 world, and not just negative, sort of boring facts, like "King Kong vs. Godzilla is physically implausible".
 I mean, we already knew that.
+Instead, we can do cool things like estimate the walking speed of a spider, or the weight of the largest tree in the world.

 <figure>
     <div style="text-align:center"><img src